matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 We propose that the definition of *after* should be:

 * Event A is after event B if its Stream Order is larger.
-* Where A and B have the same Stream Order, A is after B if A's event ID is lexicographically after B's event ID.

 ### Proposed definition of *in the same thread*